 Mary E. Gallagher has served as a director of our company since the Separation in August 2020.
 Since April 2021, Ms. Gallagher has served as a director of Leonardo DRS, which is a prime contractor, leading technology innovator and supplier of integrated products, services and support to military forces, intelligence agencies and defense contractors worldwide.
 Since March 2020, Ms. Gallagher has served as a director of Novaria Group, a leading manufacturer/supplier of specialty hardware, complex and highly engineered components and specialty processes for the aerospace and defense sector.
-Since September 2019, Ms. Gallagher has served as a director of LGL Systems Acquisition Corp., a blank check company formed for the purpose of entering into a business combination with one or more businesses or entities.
+Since August 2021, Ms. Gallagher has served as a director of IronNet (NYSE: IRNT) which merges industry leading cybersecurity products and services to deliver real time defense across global, private, and public sectors.
 From July 2016 to March 2018, Ms. Gallagher served as Chief Financial Officer of Wheels Up, a membership-based private aviation company.
-Prior to joining Wheels Up, Ms. Gallagher spent 12 years with United Technologies Corporation, a publicly held global leader in aerospace and building technologies.
+Prior to joining Wheels Up.
+Ms. Gallagher spent 12 years with United Technologies Corporation, a publicly held global leader in aerospace and building technologies.
 Ms. Gallagher held a variety of top financial roles at United Technologies Corporation, most recently as CFO of Sikorsky Aircraft Corporation from November 2013 to June 2016.
 From 1996 to 2004, Ms. Gallagher served as the Vice President Controller of Olin Corporation, a publicly held global manufacturer and distributor of chemical products and a leading U.S. manufacturer of ammunition.
 Prior to joining Olin, Ms. Gallagher spent nine years with KPMG in various positions in the audit, mergers/acquisitions, consulting, and training groups.

-We believe Ms. Gallagher's extensive experience in financial leadership positions as well as her background as a certified public accountant provide the requisite qualifications, skills, perspectives, and experience that make her well qualified to serve on our Board of Directors.
+We believe Ms. Gallagher's extensive board experience and financial leadership positions as well as her background as a certified public accountant provide the requisite qualifications, skills, perspectives, and experience that make her well qualified to serve on our Board of Directors.

+Age: 57

+Director Since: 2020

+Committees: Audit,

+Compensation, and

+Nominations and

-Committees: Audit, Compensation, and Nominations and Corporate Governance Committees
+Corporate Governance

+Committees